43rd Annual AJHA Convention

 AJHA's highest honor, the Kobre Award, recognizes individuals with an exemplary record of sustained achievement in journalism history through teaching, research, professional activities, or other contributions to the field of journalism history.

-This year's honoree will be announced later this summer and will be recognized during the Awards Lunch at the AJHA conference.
+He will be recognized during the Awards Lunch at the AJHA conference.

 AJHA Book of the Year Award